-That said, you can either choose to create a call-to-action on the lines of “Get my free e-book now” or “Get your free e-book now” and see which one works best.
+You can create a call-to-action on “Get my free e-book now” or “Get your free e-book now” and see which works best.
 Anyhow, the power of these words lies in the fact that they help connect customers with the brand by using personalised language.

-A few other power words you can inject into your CTA and work around with are:
+A few other words you can inject into your CTA and work around with are:

 9. Check Your Progress

-Taking each point in this guide into consideration and applying it according to your website stats, draw up a road map and execute the plan.
-However, don’t forget to track how users are responding to the new changes.
+Considering each point in this guide and applying it according to your website stats, draw a road map and execute the plan.
+However, don’t forget to track how users respond to the new changes.
 To help you with this process, you could take the help of online data visualisation techniques, such as these:

-You can use the service of an online third-party website that provides a recording of how users interact with your landing page in real-time.
-Often, all you need to do is paste the website URL, and the screen will immediately move about — getting stuck in places where users may have come across issues.
+You can use the service of an online third-party website that provides a recording of how users interact with your landing page in real time.
+It would be best if you often pasted the website URL, and the screen will immediately move about — getting stuck in places where users may have encountered issues.

 This is an excellent way of diagnosing problem areas and tracking how long users stay on a website.
-Generally, you may find that adding CTA buttons in places where the users pause frequently boosts click rates and conversions.
+Generally, you may find that adding CTA buttons where the user pauses frequently boosts click rates and conversions.

-On the other hand, if users seem to get stuck in a particular place too often, it may be a sign of navigation issues, which need to be fixed promptly.
+On the other hand, if users seem to get stuck in a particular place too often, it may be a sign of navigation issues that must be fixed promptly.
 Sometimes, these problems arise because the website is not optimised for mobile devices.

 B) Heat Map

-More often than not, a heat map will glow red to point out the areas in your website that attract the most attention.
+Often, a heat map will glow red to point out the areas in your website that attract the most attention.
 Ideally, you would want your call-to-action to receive the most clicks.
-If not, perhaps it is time to retrace your steps — figure out whether the problem lies in the campaign strategy or the fact that users cannot recognise clickable options.
+If not, perhaps it is time to retrace your steps — figure out whether the problem lies in the campaign strategy or that users cannot recognise clickable options.